 What they may not realise is that improved engagement can be as easy as the existing company intranet.

-It is a built-in channel for communication, collaboration and company-wide interaction that can help workers at every level feel how integral they are to the success of the enterprise.
+It is a built-in channel for communication, collaboration and company-wide interaction, accessible from any location, that can help workers at every level feel how integral they are to the success of the enterprise.

 2. Streamline and Simplify